How to get a UK expat mortgage

-A few lenders will allow owners to make up any shortfall on rental income from their earned income, but it’s not usually a necessity for our clients.
-We can usually find more affordable borrowing for you by extending the length of your fixed-rate term.
+A few lenders allow owners to make up any shortfall on rental income from their earned income, but this isn't usually a necessity.

-If you’re planning to move back into the home you’ve been earning rental income on, you’ll want to get off your BTL expat mortgage and onto a domestic residential mortgage rate as soon as possible.
+If you do want to move back into the home you’ve been earning rental income from once you return to the UK, you’ll want to get off your BTL expat mortgage and onto a domestic residential mortgage rate as soon as possible.

-This is easiest if you’re being transferred by your current employers, and you’ll be on a local salary.
-Returning to job-hunt will be a little more complicated, and you may need to delay remortgaging until your new employment is set up.
+However, it will be a little more complicated if you're in between jobs, and you may need to delay remortgaging until your new employment is set up.

-We will need to check there are no early repayment charges (ERCs) on your BTL mortgage.
+You might also want to check there are no early repayment charges (ERCs) on your current BTL mortgage.